 A love of reading is promoted in the classrooms in a range of ways.
 We read and explore a range of high quality texts which form the basis of our English lessons.
-In the summer term, classes study an author such as William Shakespeare or Roald Dahl which promotes and celebrates literature.
+In the summer term, classes study an author such as William Shakespeare, Cressida Cowell, Sharna Jackson or Roald Dahl which promotes and celebrates literature.
 Additionally, we have introduced ‘Non-Fiction Fridays’ during which children are immersed in a wide range of factual books to enhance their learning in the wider curriculum.

 In Nursery & Reception, children are supported via a range of activities to develop the motor skills required to be efficient writers.
 Activities include ‘Dough’ and ‘Funky Fingers’ sessions where children are encouraged to mark make using a variety of materials both in the classroom and beyond.
 As children progress through Foundation Stage, they receive guidance on letter formation.
 Displays, prompts, resources and examples of writing can be found throughout the indoor and outdoor classroom environments to promote these skills and motivate pupils.

-We have adopted the Literacy Counts scheme of work ‘Read to Write’.
+We have adopted the Literacy Counts scheme of work ‘Read to Write’ for Reception to Year 6.
 This is the teaching of writing through carefully constructed units which leads to improved outcomes for children.
 The high-quality literature studied paves the way for children to produce their own high-quality pieces of writing across the curriculum.

-Children begin to apply the key features they have identified within activities including Talk for Writing, where children may be involved in re-telling a story or, for example, presenting a persuasive argument verbally.
+Children begin to apply the key features they have identified within activities including Talk for Writing in the EYFS and KS1 , where children may be involved in re-telling a story or, for example, presenting a persuasive argument verbally.
 When children progress to producing their own pieces, they have an awareness of the key features of the genre.
 This enables them to assess their own writing to check that they have included key features.

 Many texts link to other areas of the curriculum which helps build a rich curriculum where intent and implementation ensures a positive impact on pupil outcomes and support the links that children make between their learning.
 Children are given a wealth of writing opportunities and apply their writing skills in other areas of the curriculum, including subjects such as History, Geography and Science.